-- 1. Contact the Registrar for the readmission application. - 2.
-If you have completed coursework at another college or university since you were last enrolled at MSP, you must request official transcripts to be sent directly from the school(s) to MSP. - 3.
-The semester of reentry you request will be considered by the Office of the Registrar.
-If readmitted, the semester of reentry will be dependent upon remaining courses, course scheduling, class size, and other program requirements. - 4.
+- 1. Submit a letter to the Director of Student Services/Registrar requesting readmission and explaining the reasons that readmission at this time is appropriate - 2.
+Submit the Readmission Application materials. - 3.
+If you have completed coursework at another college or university since you were last enrolled at MSP, you must request official transcripts to be sent directly from the school(s) to MSP. - 4.
+The semester of reentry you request will be considered by the Director of Student Services/Registrar.
+If readmitted, the semester of reentry will be dependent upon remaining courses, course scheduling, class size, and other program requirements. - 5.
 Please ensure enough time for the processing and review of your request.
-Two to three months prior to the start of the semester you intend to enroll is recommended.
+Applications for readmission must be received at least two months prior to the start of the semester you intend to enroll.